Oil may take fresh beating this hurricane season

 OIL PRICES ATTEMPT RECOVERY TO $30 PER BARREL LEVEL

-The Federal Reserve Bank of Dallas recently said that shale patch capital expenditures has fallen around 35 percent during the second quarter of 2020 which was bigger than what we saw during the last oil price crash in 2016 and even bigger than the historic oil bust back in 1986.
+The Federal Bank of Dallas recently said that shale patch capital expenditures has fallen around 35 percent during the second quarter of 2020 which was bigger than what we saw during the last oil price crash in 2016 and even bigger than the historic oil bust back in 1986.
 This type of investment pullback is very troublesome because oil production, due to its nature, cannot be easily reversed.

 While not all forecasts about long term weather risks are entirely accurate, our energy market must take heed as the pullback by U.S. energy producers will make the Gulf of Mexico an energy economy hot-spot.